bendavis78/paper-date-picker/paper-toolbar/README.md

 </paper-toolbar>
 ```

-When inside a `paper-header-panel` element, the class `.animate` is toggled to animate
+When inside a `paper-header-panel` element with `mode="waterfall-tall"`,
-the height change in the toolbar.
+the class `.animate` is toggled to animate the height change in the toolbar.

 ### Styling